-Pinar is a Professor of Law specializing in competition law.
+Pinar is a Professor of Law specializing in competition law at the University of Leeds School of Law.
 She is the Director of the Centre for Business Law and Practice.

 She previously held a Chair at the UEA Law School, University of East Anglia.
 She is an Associate Member of the ESRC Centre for Competition Policy.
 Prior to coming to the UK, she worked at the University of Ankara Law School, Department of Commercial Law and qualified as a lawyer in Turkey.